jh1993/UnderusedOptions/README.txt

 Touch of Death:
 - All the damage type upgrades now do the same amount of damage as dark damage done, but are increased to 2 SP.
 Now also has a lightning damage upgrade.
 - Damage (4 SP): +200 damage.
 - Touch of the Raven and Touch of the Vampire removed.
-Touch of the Reaper now has the reapers use your Touch of Death as well.
+Touch of the Reaper now has the reapers use your Touch of Death as well; its duration is increased to 10 turns and it's no longer limited to living enemies.

 Toxic Spores:
 - Red mushboom self-destruct now benefit from minion damage bonuses.
 All other mushbooms now benefit from duration bonuses.